pritam-gnr/image-finder/README.md

 # image-finder
 One can search images by typing text on the search bar.
 This is not a library.
 This is an complete project.

+**Check The ScreensRecording folder to See the screenshots and demo videos**

 [![Watch the video](https://github.com/pritam-gnr/image-finder/blob/main/ScreensRecording/Screenshot%202020-10-10%20at%203.56.36%20PM.png)](https://github.com/pritam-gnr/image-finder/blob/main/ScreensRecording/SR.mp4)

 ## Features List